MolSSI/mmelemental/docs/src/design.rst

 MMElemental is strictly a python implementation of the MMSchema_ specification i.e. its main focus is on data classes, which are implemented in the form of pydantic_ models.
 MMElemental natively supports few common data formats such as JSON, YAML, and HDF5.
 In order to parse MM-specific file formats (sdf, mmCIF, PDB, etc.), MMElemental uses mmic_translator_, which is a general-purpose component (part of the MMIC_ project) that enables converting between different data/file representations and MMSchema.
-Both model and components MMElemental provides/supports are explained in the next subsections.
+Model in MMElemental are discussedn in the next subsection, while components compatible with MMElemental are explained in the subsequent subsections.

 Models
 ------
-All models in MMElemental are immutable data-centric classes, which provide serialization and data validation methods based on the pydantic_ library.
+All models in MMElemental are immutable classes, which provide serialization and data validation methods based on the pydantic_ library.

 .. image:: _static/mmel_mmschema.png
    :scale: 55 %
    :align: center

-Each model has a set of fields that, when suitable, are used to automatically generate a unique hash that enables each object to be uniquely identified and check for file integrity.
-Furthermore, any model that stores physical quantities in its fields provides the associated units field as well (unless it's dimensionless).
+Each model has a set of fields that are used to automatically generate a unique hash that enables each object to be uniquely identified and check for file integrity.
+Furthermore, any model that stores physical quantities in its fields must provide the associated units field as well.

 A UML diagram that summarizes some of the properties and methods found in a core MMElemental model is shown below.
 All `Model` implementations are subclasses of `ProtoModel` from the CMSElemental_ package, which serves as the backbone of MMElemental.